SFDO-Community-Sprints/npc-best-practices/docs/fundraising/use-cases-matching-gift.md

-* See [Not using Opportunity or Gift Commitment](https://docs.google.com/document/d/1R4sRRd1VSMeSmUbVenMY6ci_GE0FLp_FR0fYu99xvYs/edit#bookmark=id.5a667yd60mvb) from Use Case #1
+* See Not using Opportunity or Gift Commitment from [Single Payment Gift - Untracked Solicitation](use-cases-single-payment-gift-untracked-solicitation.md)
 * Matching gifts are typically a one-time gift

 **Prerequisites for Salesforce Admin:**

-* See [Prerequisites for Salesforce Admin](https://docs.google.com/document/d/1R4sRRd1VSMeSmUbVenMY6ci_GE0FLp_FR0fYu99xvYs/edit#bookmark=id.gx3dedhygoag) from Use Case #1
+* See Prerequisites for Salesforce Admin from [Single Payment Gift - Untracked Solicitation](use-cases-single-payment-gift-untracked-solicitation.md)
 * Optional
     * Create a custom field to capture matching policies for the matching gift donor called “Matching Employer Transaction”
     * Create a roll-up summary totalling the amounts of all related Matched Gift Transactions onto the Matching Gift Transaction (using [DLRS](https://sfdo-community-sprints.github.io/DLRS-Documentation/) or OmniStudio)